General Riemann Sums

-A Riemann Sum is any sum you get where you split up [a,b] into sub-intervals.
-The intervals don't necessarily all of the same size.
+A Riemann Sum is any sum you get when you split up [a, b] into sub-intervals.
+The intervals don't necessarily all have to be the same size.
 Draw a rectangle on the sub-interval using a value of the function on that sub-interval for the rectangle "height."

 Whether the LHS, RHS, MID, and TRAP are over- or under-estimates doesn't depend at all on whether f is positive or negative.

 Let f be negative and increasing.
 The right-hand sum rectangles don't cover enough area, but when f is negative this means the right-hand sum will be less negative than the actual integral.
 Therefore the right-hand sum will be an over-estimate.

 In order to determine if your sum gives an over-or under-estimate, you can rely on the things we learned earlier:

 - If f is increasing then the left-hand sum is an under-estimate and the right-hand sum is an over-estimate.

 - If f is decreasing then the left-hand sum is an over-estimate and the right-hand sum is an under-estimate.

 - If f is concave up then the trapezoid sum is an over-estimate and the midpoint sum is an under-estimate.